juliannehiew/Project-1-Prophet-Stock-Forecast/README.md

  ## ![Combined Stocks Risk Analysis](https://github.com/juliannehiew/Project-1-Prophet-Stock-Forecast/blob/main/Combined%20Stocks%20-%20Risk%20Analysis.JPG)

  In comparision of the three stocks, TSLA has the most outliers; what this suggests is that during the period being considered, same stock 'over-perform' and as well 'under-perform' in relation to where the bulk of the rest data values.
 The enclosed area where signifies 50% of the data is resident lies within the box.
-In respect of the box plot, SPY has the narrowest box that indicates the data are mor condensed.
+In respect of the box plot, SPY has the narrowest box that indicates the data are more condensed.

   # Part 8 : Cumulative Return